beanbag-code/OpenVR/README.md

 Next plug in the HDMI display into your HDMI port.
-(Note, I found that this pertucular module is quite finnicy, I recomend only direct HDMI conections, no USB-c adapters.
+(Note, I found that this LCD module is quite finicky, I recomend only direct HDMI conections, no USB-c adapters.
 Even then I found I needed to use a program called Better Display and basicaly reflash the EDID to get it to work.
 If you are having issues I wish you luck.
 I would recommend using AI to help you troubleshoot.

 Finaly open the FreeVR App and allow screen recording and put the window onto the display's area, put it into full screen and then fly.

 I hope that covers everything.
 I do not doubt there are issues somewhere, I have only tested it on my M3 Macbook Pro.
 This project is not at all intended for everyone.
 I made it to chalange myself.
 That being said if you can use any of this, go right ahead.
 I will love you hear if you do end up making/using any of this.

 Notes on the AI use.
 The FreeVR app is entirely vibe coded.
 I roughly understand how to funtions, but I do not know swift and shaders, so if I built it myself, I would have spent years. as for VRTrack, I did use AI estenively to understand the new systems, but I did write to code myself, using AI only where my knowlage was lacking.